geeksblabla/awesome-morocco/readme.md

 - [CNN age gender](https://github.com/ChibaniMohamed/cnn_age_gender) - Age and Gender prediction using Keras by [@XN3UR0N](https://github.com/ChibaniMohamed)
 - [Polaris](https://github.com/ChibaniMohamed/Polaris) - Face recognition system with Futuristic UI design by [@XN3UR0N](https://github.com/ChibaniMohamed)
 - [ODC-World-Cup-2022-Predictions](https://github.com/Omaraitbenhaddi/ODC-World-Cup-2022-Predictions) - Prediction of the winner of an international matches Prediction results are "Win / Lose / Draw" and Apply the model to predict the result of FIFA world cup 2022 by [@Omaraitbenhaddi](https://github.com/Omaraitbenhaddi)
+- [Light_Dense_Neural_Network](https://github.com/alielfilali01/Neural-Networks/blob/main/Light_Dense_Neural_Network.ipynb) - Building deep / resources demanding networks is not always the go-to strategy in deep learning, in this notebook i show that we can train a small DenseNet to perform nearlly SOTA performance on a classical image classification benchmark (aka MNIST) **NOTE that the performance can get better with the right HP tuning** by [@alielfilali01](https://github.com/alielfilali01)
+- [Alpaca-LoRA-4-Arabic](https://huggingface.co/spaces/Ali-C137/Alpaca-LoRA-4-Arabic) - Alpaca-LoRA is a 7B-parameter LLaMA model trained to follow instructions.
+It is finetuned on the Arabic equivalent of Stanford's Alpaca dataset [link](https://huggingface.co/datasets/Yasbok/Alpaca_arabic_instruct) by [Yassine-Boukhari](https://github.com/Yassine-Boukhari) and makes use of the Huggingface LLaMA implementation.
+For more information, please visit [the project’s page](https://github.com/tloen/alpaca-lora). **NOTE : currently the space is not working duo to memory limits of HuggingFace's free CPUs** by [@alielfilali01](https://github.com/alielfilali01)

 #### Others